dry-python/returns/README.md

 We really can not be sure!
 We will have to create **lots** of `try` and `except` cases just to catch the expected exceptions.
 Our code will become complex and unreadable with all this mess!

+Or we can go with the top level `except Exception:` case to catch literally everything.
+And this way we would end up with catching unwanted ones.
+This approach can hide serious problems from us for a long time.

 ### Pipe example